qqwizzixxxx/Discord-Raid-Cleaner/README.md

 # How To Install?

-As First Install An Folder Cleaner Or Whole Repository Idc
+As First Install An Folder Cleaner Or Whole Repository Idc but best way is to use an https://github.com/qqwizzixxxx/Discord-Raid-Cleaner/releases/tag/v1.0.0 just download.zip and unpack the folder

 Second Step Is To Setup an discord bot